symfony/symfony-docs/frontend/encore/advanced-config.rst

 ``webpack.config.js`` file.
 Encore doesn't support adding all of Webpack's `configuration options`_, because many can be added on your own.

-For example, suppose you need to set `Webpack's watchOptions`_ setting.
+For example, suppose you need to resolve automatically a new extension.
 To do that, modify the config after fetching it from Encore:

-..
-TODO update the following config example when https://github.com/symfony/webpack-encore/pull/486 is merged and configureWatchOptions() is introduced

 .. code-block:: javascript